s11ngh/cs317/search/README.md

     python pacman.py -h

 Also, all of the commands that appear in this project also appear in `commands.txt`, for easy copying and pasting.
-In UNIX/Mac OS X, you can even run all these commands in order with `bash commands.txt`.
+In UNIX/Mac OS X or a bash terminal in Windows (such as in VSCode), you can even run all these commands in order with `bash commands.txt`.

-Note: if you get error messages regarding Tkinter, see [this page](http://tkinter.unpythonic.net/wiki/How_to_install_Tkinter).

 * * *

-### <a name="Q1">Question 1 (3 points): Finding a Fixed Food Dot using Depth First Search</a>
+# Question 1 (3 points): Finding a Fixed Food Dot using Depth First Search</a>

 In `searchAgents.py`, you'll find a fully implemented `SearchAgent`, which plans out a path through Pacman's world and then executes that path step-by-step.
 The search algorithms for formulating a plan are not implemented -- that's your job.
 As you work through the following questions, you might find it useful to refer to the object glossary (the second to last tab in the navigation bar above).